-No. Name Agency/Organization Date/Source 1 Bill Mellberg No affiliation 03/31/2020, Email play on words.
-The third lane as an ex fourth lane added re is no "new" lanes other thores lane, but that is not ad m Alcosta to Sunol or Washington to 580 is a nan the existing 3 lanes, you can designate the ding a lane.
-Let's be honest until there is a th of 580 nothing changes.
-I believe anything you even start."
+No. Name Agency/Organization Date/Source 1 Bill Mellberg No affiliation 03/31/2020, Email "To say you are adding a lane to fill the gap from Alcosta to Sunol or Washington to 580 is a play on words.
+There is no "new" lanes other than the existing 3 lanes, you can designate the third lane as an express lane, but that is not adding a lane.
+Let's be honest until there is a fourth lane added both north of Sunol and south of 580 nothing changes.
+I believe anything you do will be obsolete and ineffective before you even start."
 2 Michael T. Henn No affiliation 03/31/2020, Email - "I strongly oppose the construction of any more toll express lanes on any freeway.
 The High Occupancy Vehicles lanes should be reserved for car pools.
 It is socially and environmentally counterproductive to allow a single-occupant vehicle to be allowed to pay to drive in a Lexus Lane.
 It's analogous to being able to pay to have a red light turn green for some and not others.
 It's fundamentally unfair.
 Furthermore, having free-flowing HOV lanes encourages people to carpool, thus reducing traffic and pollution.
 That's why such lanes were created.
 Filling the lanes up with solo drivers removes the incentive.
 So-called Express Lanes are the worst idea you could come up with.
 Please, stop this misguided program."

 3 David Vartanoff No affiliation 03/31/2020, Web Comment "building a new HOV lane is no longer the right idea.
 When and if the current covid crisis abates, thousands of workers will continue WFH.
 Secondly, if a new lane is added, it will simply encourage more (induced demand is a well understood concept).
 Redesignating an existing lane to discourage SOVs; fine.
 Better still deploy Express buses in the no longer wasted lane on short headways with 'bus pads' similar to those on 101, allowing quick off/quick on. and rapid trips from BART in either WC or PH to Dublin. adding a third track and second platform at Bayfair so that trains from Dublin can offer crossplatform connections to Berryessa is the next step.
 NO new freeway la nnes!"
 4 John Weeks No affiliation 03/31/2020, Web Comment "No Fee Cap: Please do not cap the fees on Express Lanes.
-In high congestion scenarios only a fee which will actually discourage SOV access will maintain throughput.
-The caps on regional express lanes that are already in place are too low.
+In high congestion scenario fee which will actually discourage SOV access will maintain throughput.
+The caps on reexpress lanes that are already in place are too low.
 Driver Education: Please make sure the public knows about safe speeds in express lanes.
 I operate buses in the express lanes and get complaints from other SOV drivers that think the express lane is the fast lanes on the freeway.
 They complain that buses operating below the speed limit are in their way and slowing them down and dangerously pass."
 5 Steven Dunbar No affiliation 04/07/2020, Web Comment "I can't believe we are still adding lanes in 2020.
 Sure, they are better than standard carpool lanes and induce marginally less traffic than regular lanes.
-But they are not anywhere CLOSE to the level of mitigation we need to be doing in our transportation environment.
+But they are not anywhere CLOSE to the level of mitigation we need to be doing in ou transportation environment.
 The highway is already 3 lanes in each direction.
 You need to do much better than one more express lane."